 - Hand towel

-- Sack lunch (we will not break for lunch, bring your own!)
+- Sack lunch (we will not dismiss for lunch, bring your own!)

 - Clothing and footwear suitable for all weather conditions

-- Range bag or duffel that allows you to bring all gear to the line with you
+- Range bag, duffel, or suitable container that allows you to bring all gear to the line with you

 - Cleaning equipment and materials in the correct caliber for your pistols